theCaptain420/BecomingAwesomeAtRN/README.md

 # Becoming Awesome at React Native
 Welcome to my awesome React Native project, several functions will be added everyday, not only to master it, but also to show my talent.
-The Application will be able to fetch from a hacker news API.
 ### Awesome stuff in this app already:
 | Functions | notes |
 |:---:|:---:|